ShiroTakeda/gams-mode/README.md

 	    (t . jit-lock-mode)))

 This make the colorization function of Emacs on and GAMS mode buffer will be colored.
-The third line is required because `jit-lock-mode' often causes troubles in GAMS mode.
+The third line is required because `jit-lock-mode` often causes troubles in GAMS mode.

 For Emacs 21-23 user, please read BUGS_PROBLEMS.txt file, too.